 In fact, the construction of King Dong Khanh’s mausoleum took place many times, over a long period of 35 years (1888-1923), through 4 kings: Dong Khanh, Thanh Thai, Duy Tan, Khai Dinh.
 Therefore, Tu Lang bears the imprint of two architectural schools of two different historical times.

-• It is recommended to visit Hue and Dong Khanh mausoleum around January and February.
-At this time, the weather is pleasant, not too harsh, the transportation will be convenient.
+- It’s best to visit Hue and Dong Khanh Tomb around January and February when the weather is pleasant and not too harsh, making travel more convenient.

 Comments